cimo/App_client_ai/README.md

-# App_jidou
+# App_client_ai

-App example with tauri and Npm_jsMvcFw package.
+App client ai with Npm_jsMvcFw package.

 ## Info:

-Example app to demonstrate how to use the tauri framework.
+AI client application for communicating with a model hosted on a server.

 ## Installation